awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/additional-seller-tools.md

 ## AWS Marketplace Commerce Analytics Service<a name="commerce-analytics-intro"></a>

  The AWS Marketplace Commerce Analytics Service makes it possible for you to programmatically access product and customer data through AWS Marketplace\.
-The data is delivered as data sets\.
-Most of the data sets provide the same data as the text\-based reports you can access through the AWS Marketplace Management Portal\.
+The data is delivered as datasets\.
+Most of the datasets provide the same data as the text\-based reports you can access through the AWS Marketplace Management Portal\.

 ## AWS Marketplace Enhanced Data Sharing Program<a name="enhanced-data-sharing-intro"></a>